-A flash point indicates how easy a chemical may ignite and burn
+The flash point of a chemical indicates how easy it may ignite and burn.

 The flash point of a chemical is the lowest temperature where it will evaporate enough fluid to form a combustible concentration of gas.
 The flash point is an indication of how easy a chemical may burn.